CephalofairGames/merc-packs-faq/index.md

 **Ancestry Note** - Hail is an Aesther for any situations that check Ancestry (such as some event cards).

-**Solo Item Errata** - <span class="hidden">Instead of "During your turn," the reverse of this card should read, "**At the end of your turn**, if you have spent 3 or more resolve this turn, flip this card over."</span>
+**Solo Item Errata and Notes** - Instead of "During your turn," the front of this card should read, "**At the end of your turn**, if you have spent 3 or more resolve this turn, flip this card over."
+The side with this text is the front of the solo item, and the side it starts with every scenario.

 ![divider](/assets/images/divider2.png)